The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Diamond Dust Shoes (F. & S. II.253) is estimated to be worth between £60,000 and £100,000.
-This signed screenprint, created in 1980, has shown consistent value growth, with an auction history of 13 total sales since its entry to the market on 13th December 1999.
-In the past five years, the hammer price has ranged from £69,312 in April 2021 to £95,000 in January 2023.
-The average annual growth rate of this artwork is 2%.
+The value of Andy Warhol's Diamond Dust Shoes (F. & S. II.253) (signed) is estimated to be worth between £60,000 and £90,000.
+This screenprint has shown consistent value growth, with an auction history of 13 total sales since its entry to the market on 13th December 1999.
+Over the past five years, the hammer price has ranged from £69,312 in April 2021 to £95,000 in January 2023.
+The average annual growth rate of this work is -3%.
 This work is part of a limited edition of 60.

 Meaning & Analysis